jmfiola/terraform-aws-discord-player-bot/README.md

 - Discord invite link
 - Discord app id/bot token (can be found [here](https://discord.com/developers/applications))
 - Discord user ID (directions to obtain your user ID can be found [here](https://jmusicbot.com/finding-your-user-id/))
-- Youtube credential string (see instructions [here](https://github.com/retrouser955/discord-player-youtubei))
+- Youtube credential string (see instructions [here](https://github.com/retrouser955/discord-player-youtubei)) USE A BURNER ACCOUNT!
+DO NOT USE YOUR MAIN ACCOUNT!

 ## Usage